andrewpetersondev/psychic-game/README.md

 ## Sources

-This project may have code from class activities, office hours notes, or from seeking help from TAs and teachers
+This project may have code from class activities, office hours notes, or from seeking help from TAs and teachers.